 So Let’s Give It a Try

 Make yourself comfortable and focus inwardly.
-Your eyes may be open
+Your eyes may be open or closed.

 Step 2: Ask yourself one of the following three questions: